5 Best Foods for Flowerhorn Cichlids for Head Growth in 2023 – Reviews & Top Picks

 2. Fluker’s Freeze-Dried Insects – River Shrimp

-Since flowerhorns are large fish, they will benefit from the nutrients and high-protein content of river shrimp.
-These are freeze-dried shrimp that do not have the parasites and risk of other diseases (like with live shrimp), that are also affordable and make a great supplement to your flowerhorn’s staple diet.
+Since Flowerhorns are large fish, they will benefit from the nutrients and high-protein content of river shrimp.
+These are freeze-dried shrimp that do not have the parasites and risk of other diseases (like with live shrimp), they are also affordable and make a great supplement to your Flowerhorn’s staple diet.

 - High protein